Lower back pain can make it hard to work, sleep, exercise, or get through the day comfortably.

 Keep the spine’s natural curve supported while resting.
 Try:

-- On your back with a pillow under your knees to distribute weight
+- Sleeping on your back with a pillow under your knees to distribute weight

-- On your side with a pillow between your knees to align hips and spine
+- Sleeping on your side with a pillow between your knees to align your hips and spine

-- Fetal position (especially with a herniated disc) to create space between vertebrae
+- Using the fetal position, especially with a herniated disc, to create space between vertebrae

 A supportive mattress and pillow can also reduce discomfort.